ElHombreSinNombre/laravel-flutter/README.md

 change _android:value="API_KEY"_ for you **Google Maps** API key.

-To get a key you must to go to **[Google Cloud Platform](https://console.cloud.google.com/)** and create project.
+To get a key you must go to **[Google Cloud Platform](https://console.cloud.google.com/)** and create a project.
 Then follow [this](https://developers.google.com/maps/documentation/javascript/get-api-key) guide.

 Finally run